jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

 layout: post
 title: Building BeagleBone Black Systems with Yocto
 description: "Building customized systems for the BeagleBone Black using tools from the Yocto Project"
-date: 2015-09-22 05:57:00
+date: 2015-09-25 06:20:00
 categories: beaglebone
 tags: [linux, beaglebone, yocto]
 ---

-What follows is one approach to building systems for [BeagleBone Black][beagleboard] boards using tools from the [Yocto Project][Yocto].
+Some notes on building systems for [BeagleBone Black][beagleboard] boards using tools from the [Yocto Project][Yocto].

 The [meta-bbb][meta-bbb] *layer* described generates some basic systems with packages to support C, C++, [Qt5][qt], Perl and Python development.